likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/documentation/replication_lab.md

     default.rgw.meta        3           0B         0       17.0GiB           0
     default.rgw.log         4           0B         0       17.0GiB         207
 ```
-We can check our osd cluster tree, were we can seeh that we have 2 osds under each host, with the default configuration each host is our failure domain, so ceph when doing the replication of the objects after a write will take care of replicating one copy of the object to and osd under each node.
+We can check our osd cluster tree, were we can see that we have 2 osds under each host, with the default configuration each host is our failure domain, so ceph when doing the replication of the objects after a write will take care of replicating one copy of the object to and osd under each node.
 ```
 [root@bastion ~]# ceph --cluster dc2 osd tree
 ID CLASS WEIGHT  TYPE NAME      STATUS REWEIGHT PRI-AFF